python/devguide/getting-started/setup-building.rst

 .. note::

-   The instructions below assume a Unix-based OS (including macOS) due to cross-compilation for CPython being designed for ``./configure`` / ``make``.
+   The instructions below assume a Unix-based OS due to cross-compilation for CPython being designed for ``./configure`` / ``make``.

 To build for WASI, you will need to cross-compile CPython.
 This requires a C